The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: The Bratteli diagram

-Since the result holds for $k-1$, and by \eqref{eq:bij_rep}, $T_i$ is the tree corresponding to $\phi_i$ for $i=1,2$, the down-set $T^{-}$ is $\Res(T)$.
-A similar computation for trees of type I and type II complete the proof. \end{proof}
+Since the result holds for $k-1$, and by Definition \ref{def:bij_rep}, $T_i$ is the tree corresponding to $\phi_i$ for $i=1,2$, the down-set $T^{-}$ is $\Res(T)$.
+A similar computation for trees of type I and type II completes the proof. \end{proof}